esveee/Kaggle/README.md

 # Kaggle
-Data analysis on some popular datasets
+Here's my analysis to the popular Titanic dataset on Kaggle.